aurelienizl/apt-cacher/README.md

 - **Persistent Caching:** Caches HTTP responses in an SQLite database with WAL mode enabled for better concurrency.
 - **In-Memory Cache:** Uses an in-memory TTL cache via `cachetools` to serve frequent requests quickly.
 - **Batch Write Operations:** Groups write operations to the database to minimize I/O overhead.
-- **Configurable:** All key parameters (e.g., port number, cache expiration, maximum connections) can be easily configured in `src/config.py`.
+- **Configurable via Environment Variables:** All key parameters (e.g., port number, cache expiration, maximum connections) can be overridden using environment variables.
 - **Logging:** Detailed logging is available for debugging and monitoring via a configurable logger.

 ## Project Structure